cen4010-fa21-g17/m3-vs-prototype/Milestone 3/README.md

 #### 3. Account confirmation

-When the user is successfully registered, they will receive an email confirmatio
+When the user is successfully registered, they will receive an email confirmation

 #### 4. Recovering Access